smtcoq/smtcoq/doc/artifact-readme.md

 #### Running everything with a single command

-You can run Coq in batch mode on our test file by running (once you are in the correct directory) by simply running the following command:
+You can run Coq in batch mode on our test file (once you are in the correct directory) by simply running the following command:

 ```